How to Attend

 We can't meet in person — but we can still meet!
 We've put together what we believe will be a rewarding conference for you.
 To make the most of it, here's a quick reference on how to participate:

 - If you haven't already, register.
-Then, peruse the presentations and presenters from the Breakouts Schedule page to get an idea for which you want to attend.
+Then, peruse the presentations and presenters from the Breakouts Schedule (coming soon) page to get an idea for which you want to attend.

 - All live sessions will be held using Zoom.
 If you've never used Zoom before, go to this Zoom test site to make sure your computer or tablet is ready.